 - Takeaway practical & applicable knowledge on improving preparedness for emergencies in tunnels

 - Gain valuable insights into how organisations around Australia are preparing for changes to tunnels & tunnelling

 - Learn from solutions focused sessions from industry thought leaders

 Attend to learn:

-- Apply innovative technology to advance tunnel operations
+- Develop a sustainable approach to tunnel operations

 Professor Arnold Dix is an accomplished lawyer and scientist (Geology) who is recognised internationally for his expertise in subsurface infrastructure.
 He is recently appointed to the Executive Committee of the International Tunnelling Association (UN affiliate) and was the Chairman of their Contractual Practices Group for the past 15 years; sat as a Committee Member of PIARC (Australian Governments representative) for the past 17 years and currently sits on both the subsurface rail and subsurface road standards bodies in the USA (NFPA 130 & 502); he is a former Professor of Engineering and Professor of Medicine – Mental Health, Science and Diversity at UWS;